 The same injury can affect children differently.
 It’s important to look at “the brain that arrives” at the concussion, Dr. Brooks says.
 What she means is that pre-existing or pre-morbid conditions–including learning issues, anxiety and depression–interact with the concussion injury.
 According to Dr. Brooks, when a child with such conditions experiences a concussion, often “the volume gets turned up” on those pre-existing conditions.
 For example, if a child has ADHD, he or she often becomes more impulsive following the injury and runs a higher risk of re-injury.

 Physicians have developed a protocol for systematically returning children with concussions to school and play.
-It is more important to return student athletes to the classroom first.
-It is common for re-injury to occur when athletes return to gym and to play too soon.
+It is more important to return student-athletes to the classroom first.
+It is common for re-injury to occur when athletes return to the gym and to play too soon.
 For this reason, a conservative policy should be followed in moving children with concussions back into gym and contact sports.

 Parents and schools may not understand how individual differences factor into how long recovery will take, and what it requires.
 For children with concussions that take months instead of weeks to resolve, returning to school is often a gradual process.
 The accommodations that children need in order to make a successful return to school can differ widely.

 A concussion specialist works to set individualized recovery expectations.
 Dr. Brooks says that parents are often relieved to hear that what their child is going through “makes perfect sense.”
 The concussion specialist may write a letter to the school district to help them understand the particular child’s needs, and devise a program to facilitate a speedy recovery.